xnox/draft-xnox-pkcs5-v2dot2/draft-xnox-pkcs5-v2dot2.md

 techniques modular in terms of the underlying techniques they can be based on.

 It is expected that the password-based key derivation functions may find other applications than just the encryption and message authentication schemes defined here.
-For instance, one might derive a set of keys with a single application of a key derivation function, rather than derive each key with a separate application of the function.
-The keys in the set would be obtained as substrings of the output of the key derivation function.
-This approach might be employed as part of key establishment in a session-oriented protocol.
+For instance, one might use the output produced by key derivation function described here as the keying material input to HKDF {{?RFC5869}}.
 Another application is password checking, where the output of the key derivation function is stored (along with the salt and iteration count) for the purposes of subsequent verification of a password.

 Throughout this document, a password is considered to be an octet string of arbitrary length whose interpretation as a text string is unspecified.
 In the interest of interoperability, however, it is recommended that applications follow some common text encoding rules.
-ASCII and UTF-8 [RFC3629] are two possibilities.
+ASCII and UTF-8 {{?RFC3629}} are two possibilities.
 (ASCII is a subset of UTF-8.)

-Although the selection of passwords is outside the scope of this document, guidelines have been published [NISTSP63] that may well be taken into account.
+Although the selection of passwords is outside the scope of this document, guidelines have been published [SP800-63b] that may well be taken into account.

 # Salt and Iteration Count